-The Graaff-Reinet landfill, which was taken into use not all that long ago, after the old one at Munnik's Pass was decommissioned and rehabilitated, has already reached full capacity and it has become impossible to manage it properly; the same conditions exist at Aberdeen's landfill.
+The Graaff-Reinet landfill, which was taken into use not all that long ago, after the old one at Munnik's Pass was decommissioned and rehabilitated, has already reached full capacity and has become very difficult to manage, though conditions have vastly improved early in 2021; the same challenges exist at Aberdeen's landfill, where progress is also being made.
 Assistance to address this critical situation is urgently required.
 The site at Nieu-Bethesda is currently operating in a satisfactory manner, with sufficient space still available, but the necessary machinery needs to be provided to cover the waste on a regular basis.